bahtiyartan/troia/docs/20Variablesscope.rst

 ::

-	/* suppose that, this is a dialog method, think on its scope */
+	/* suppose that this is a dialog method, think on its scope */
 	OBJECT:
 		STRING STRINGVAR1;